Table of Contents

 Field Representative Unit Update

-In September 2018, the Student and Exchange Visitor Program (SEVP) deployed two new field representatives in North Carolina and Missouri.
+In December, SEVP deployed a new field representative in Territory 18, which includes North Dakota, South Dakota, and Nebraska.
 Field representatives serve as liaisons between SEVP and SEVP-certified schools.
-Learn more about the newest members of the Field Representative Unit below.
+Learn more about the newest member of the Field Representative Unit below.

 K-12 Best Practices